dark-ambient/blog/content/notes/About feedback.md

 | Attitude                     | personal, trusting                                                                                          | formal                                                         |
 | Support level                | full support in finding options and ways towards a solution to the behaviour in question                    | no intend in collaboration to overcome the undesired behaviour |

-There is also a term 'negative feedback', which is not only unconstructive but doesn't help anyone, including the employer.
+There is also a term 'negative feedback', which is not only destructive but also doesn't solve anything except bolstering the manager's ego.
 An example of such a feedback could be: "You did a bad thing." or "You are wrong!".
+Keep in mind, that adults are often more rigid in changing the behavioral patterns.

+#### Thing to avoid
+1:1 meetings have several goals, one of them is to reduce the risk of your direct report being demotivated.

 #### How to deliver feedback

 There are multiple good tools that work in many but not all of the cases (remember, management is not science [[About people management]]).